OrderLab/T2C/README.md

 echo export JAVA_HOME=/usr/lib/jvm/java-8-openjdk-amd64 >> ~/.bashrc
 ```

 Check whether Java 8 is successfully set by running `java -version`.
-If it's not set then you might want to add it manually to the PATH by running
+If it's not set or points to another java version then you might want to add it manually to the PATH by running
 ```bash
 export PATH="/usr/lib/jvm/java-8-openjdk-amd64/bin:$PATH"
 echo export PATH="/usr/lib/jvm/java-8-openjdk-amd64/bin:$PATH" >> ~/.bashrc